zombre98/zia/src/server/api/README.md

 };
 ```

-All class who inherit from `IHeading` must provide its own container to store
+All class who inherit from `IHeaders` must provide its own container to store
-the Header, a header is composed with a name and a value:
+the Header, a headers is composed with a name and a value:

 * Name: accept
 * Value: application/json<br/>